The Lion in Winter (1968 film): Casting

 Poll was meant to make a film with Joseph Levine and Peter O'Toole, The Ski Bum (which would be written by James Goldman's brother William).
 That project fell through and Poll suggested they do Lion in Winter instead.
-O'Toole, who was 36, portrays Henry II at age 50.
+O'Toole, who was 36, and had portrayed Henry II in 1964's Becket, plays him at age 50.

 In October 1967, the actors rehearsed at Haymarket Theatre in London.
 Production started in November 1967 and continued until May 1968.

 Filming

-The film was shot at Ardmore Studios in Bray, County Wicklow, Ireland, and on location in Ireland, Wales (Marloes Sands), and in France at Abbaye de Montmajour, Arles; Château de Tarascon, Carcassonne; and Saône-et-Loire.
+The film was shot at Ardmore Studios in Bray, County Wicklow, Ireland, and on location in Ireland, Wales (Marloes Sands), and France at Abbaye de Montmajour, Arles; Château de Tarascon, Carcassonne; and Saône-et-Loire.
+In an interview Peter O'Toole said that Katharine Hepburn, who was sixty years old, was at her best early in the morning while he favoured starting work in the afternoon.
+They came to a compromise and shot their scenes from 8:30 to 16:00 each day.

-The sculpted stone figures appearing during the main title music were an unexpected find by the director while shooting scenes in France.
-They were filmed along the artist's driveway and the pictures later edited to create the title sequence where they appear to be on interior walls of the castle.
+The sculpted stone figures which appear during the main title sequence were discovered by the director along a driveway near a shooting location in France.
+They are portrayed as appearing on interior walls of the castle in the film.